She-Hulk: Relationships

 She-Hulk's relationships with men have been defined by her dual needs for independence and acceptance.
 These needs were evident in her often-tempestuous relationship with her father, Sheriff Morris Walters.
 A widower whose wife had been killed by mobsters, Walters was overprotective, controlling, and judgmental.
 In response, Jennifer sought independence from her father, while also desiring his acceptance.

 Sheriff Walters felt that the best way for Jennifer to live was for her to follow his values.
 However, Jennifer grew up perceiving the gray areas of law enforcement (for example, she interpreted the events leading up to riots which occurred during her childhood differently from her father).
 Although Jennifer saw her decision to become a criminal defense attorney as a kind of homage to her father, Sheriff Walters instead interpreted her choice (to defend criminals) as a rejection of his values.

 Jennifer worked at nurturing a supportive relationship with her father, and remained close to a childhood friend, Zapper, with whom she ultimately became romantically involved.
 Being She-Hulk allowed Jennifer to express emotions which she was not otherwise comfortable revealing.
 For example, although Jennifer Walters was restrained from dating a younger man, as She-Hulk she felt free to express her affection for Zapper.
 During that same time, Jennifer pursued a problematic relationship with the affable ne'er-do-well Richard Rory (a supporting character created by Steve Gerber for the Man-Thing stories), who actually valued her for who she really was.

 Ultimately, She-Hulk's relationship with Zapper fell apart, primarily due to her insistence on permanently remaining in her She-Hulk form, eschewing the Jennifer Walters persona that Zapper had grown up with.
-Zapper believed that Jennifer's preference represented a rejection of the character's true self.
+Zapper believed that Jennifer's preference represented a rejection of her true self.
 Although in actuality She-Hulk liberated much of Jennifer Walters' repressed personality, the She-Hulk persona also repressed certain aspects of Jennifer Walters' personality which She-Hulk found distasteful.

 During her time as an Avenger, She-Hulk engaged in a relationship with Starfox.
-However, this encounter was later retold in flashback, and in that storyline, Starfox was on trial, charged with sexually assaulting a married woman.
+This encounter was later retold in flashback, and in that storyline, Starfox was on trial, charged with sexually assaulting a married woman.
 The alleged victim testified that Starfox's euphoria power had forced her to be sexually forward, similarly to She-Hulk's own encounter with Starfox.
-Jennifer assumed that her interaction with Starfox had not been consensual after hearing this testimony, but she later discovered that he had not used his powers on her.
+Jennifer assumed that her interaction with Starfox had not been consensual after hearing this testimony, after which she severely battered him, including kicking him in the groin.
+However, she later discovered that Starfox had not used his powers on her, and that his brother Thanos had manipulated his mind to make him use his powers recklessly and plant falsely incriminating memories there.